Rkomi: Ossigeno – EP and Dove gli occhi non arrivano

-Taxi Driver and the Sanremo Festival
+2021–present: Taxi Driver, Sanremo Festival and No Stress

-On April 1, 2021, Rkomi set the release date for the third studio album, titled Taxi Driver, which was released on April 30.
-The first single Ho spento il cielo, created in collaboration with Tommaso Paradiso, was released on April 14.
-Like previous albums, Taxi Driver debuted directly at the top of the FIMI Album Chart.
-In the same week the single Nuovo range, a collaboration with Sfera Ebbasta, reached the top of the Top Singles. all the songs contained within the disc were classified within the first hundred positions in the Top Singles.
-On September 24, 2021, the live album Taxi Driver (MTV Unplugged) was released.
+In April 2021, Rkomi announced his third studio album Taxi Driver, which was released on 30 April.
+The first single from the album "Ho spento il cielo" with Tommaso Paradiso was released on 14 April.
+The album debuted at the top of the FIMI Album Chart, while the track "Nuovo range", a collaboration with Sfera Ebbasta, reached the top of the Top Single.
+On 24 September 2021 the live album Taxi Driver (MTV Unplugged) was released.
 It included previous tracks edited and sung live.

-In December 2021, Rkomi released a joint single with Elodie entitled La coda del diavolo.

-On December 4, 2021, Rkomi's participation in the Sanremo Music Festival 2022 was announced at TG1, followed by the announcement of the song Insuperabile on December 15.
-The song took 17th place in the final ranking.